ahmedrefaei007/CCNA-Labs/Switching/Readme.md

+# Switching Lab

+This folder contains a single comprehensive CCNA switching lab that covers multiple core topics:

+- **VLAN Configuration** – Creating and assigning VLANs to switch ports.
+- **Spanning Tree Protocol (STP)** – Ensuring loop-free topologies in redundant networks.
+- **EtherChannel (LACP)** – Bundling multiple links for redundancy and load balancing.
+- **Inter-VLAN Routing (Router-on-a-Stick)** – Enabling communication between VLANs using a router.

-Practical CCNA Lab featuring VLAN configuration, Spanning Tree Protocol, EtherChannel (LACP), and Inter-VLAN Routing using Router-on-a-Stick.
-Designed for hands-on learning and testing in multi-switch environments.
+The lab is designed as an all-in-one practical exercise for hands-on learning and testing in multi-switch environments.